 On the other side, data stored with session storage is automatically cleared when the session ends (e.g., when the user closes the browser tab or window).
 It is suitable for temporary data that is needed only while the user is interacting with the current page, such as shopping cart items, form data, or temporary user authentication tokens.

 The API for local ans session storage is exactly the same.
-Local storage API can be accessed from window.localStorage, and session storage API can be accessed from window.sessionStorage.
+Local storage API can be accessed from window.localStorage

 Both session storage and local storage offer similar methods for managing stored data.
 Here are the key methods available for both: